Academic Research at Woburn Safari Park

 How does the process work?

-Once the application has been fully completed and emailed to us, it will undergo our formal review process before approval.
+Once you have sent us your research proposal, it will undergo our formal review process before approval.
 Please note this process may take up to four weeks which is why we highly recommend you apply well in advance.
 If successful, we will be in contact to make arrangements regarding your project.

 Will Woburn Safari Park contribute to funding my project?